rs/zerolog/README.md

 ### Thread-safe, lock-free, non-blocking writer

-If your writer might be slow or not thread-safe and you need your log producers to never get slowed down by a slow writer, you can use a `diode.Writer` as follow:
+If your writer might be slow or not thread-safe and you need your log producers to never get slowed down by a slow writer, you can use a `diode.Writer` as follows:

 ```go
 wr := diode.NewWriter(os.Stdout, 1000, 10*time.Millisecond, func(missed int) {